|

 Alderson West Virginia:

-History Highlights and Tantalizing Tidbits, Vol. 1-7 UPDATED 12/3/24 ![]() Alderson Main Street has announced the arrival of its latest “History Highlights and Tantalizing Tidbits” book of Alderson history.
-Meticulously researched and written by Belinda Anderson and featuring never-before published original material documenting the presence of a lion cub in Alderson, this book will delight young and old.
-Anderson worked with staff at the Smithsonian Institution Archives to obtain copies of original correspondence about French and a document confirming his birth date as Oct.
-3, 1890, in Alderson.
-Volume XI is a combination of documented facts about French (that really was his name) and a re-telling of some of the lore that has grown up around his legend.
-Anderson includes a simple story suitable for reading to children, which she had written earlier for a history play station in Alderson.
-Aptly called “French, the Friendly Lion,” the book also features art by some of the young people who created mural-sized lion paintings under the guidance of Cheryl Mansley during the inaugural Lion Days event in March, 2024.
-The book is available at the Alderson Artisans Gallery for $10 per copy.
-Given the unique nature of this book, there are two packages available for an additional cost.
-One includes two candy lion’s paws from Kevbot Chocolates and the second includes a small pillow with an appliqued lion and a pocket on the back in which the book can be inserted created by Deb Sorenson.
-All of these choices would make wonderful Christmas gifts for the little ones or adults who love all things Alderson.
-Alderson Main Street President Don Sutherland said, “Once again, Belinda has outdone herself.
-We are so excited about this book.
-It works so well with the new event we started in March of 2024—Lion Days—and plan to continue in years to come.”
+History Highlights and Tantalizing Tidbits, Vol. 1-7 UPDATED 1/17/26 ![]() Alderson Main Street has announced the arrival of its latest “History Highlights and Tantalizing Tidbits” book of Alderson history.
+Meticulously researched and written by Belinda Anderson, it features “the first baby born in an airplane over the Atlantic Ocean.”
+She relates the account, as told by Alderson resident Rebecca Wilson, of Wilson's uncle, James Clifford Parker, meeting Darinka "Dora" Marinkovic when he helped liberate the concentration camp in Germany where she was held at the end of World War II.
+The meeting led to marriage, and to the birth of Howard Miodrag Parker four miles above the Atlantic Ocean.
+Volume XII also includes stories about the Alderson Presbyterian Church, which closed in July, 2024; The Physician Ferryman; Eleanor Roosevelt; Aviation Adventures; the Legacy of the Lion; and more.
+It concludes with a tribute to Fawn Valentine, beloved local citizen who died in 2025.
+The book is available at the Alderson Artisans Gallery for $15 per copy.
+Volumes I-XI are also available for $10 each.
+All volumes can be purchased through the Gallery’s online shop.
+Alderson Main Street President Don Sutherland said, “You don’t think of Alderson being in the international news or multiple countries trying to claim one of our citizens as their own.
+But it happened and, once again, Belinda Anderson tells this tale and more.”
 Volume XI is available in person at the Alderson Artisans Gallery, 101 Railroad Avenue or online at https://www.aldersongallery.com/shop.html or by ordering through Alderson Main Street.
 The order form is on the AMS Facebook page.
-All eleven volumes are also available individually or as a set that may be extra welcome this holiday season.
+All twelve volumes are also available individually or as a set that may be extra welcome this holiday season.
 What a great Christmas gift for family and friends who may not be able to follow country roads home to West Virginia this year.
 Anderson recaps the volumes as follows: Volume I--Read about the railroad wreck that littered so much tobacco, flour, and bacon that local storekeepers sold none of those commodities for a month.
 Whether you live in Alderson or far away, these volumes of history, meticulously researched and prepared by Anderson, are a trip down memory lane that will celebrate the holiday season.
 Learn more about the series

 via this